-That makes this name nothing short of heroic.
+The pioneer of modern nursing makes this name nothing short of heroic.

-While it is sometimes heard as a surname (think celebrity chef Tyler Florence), most of the time it evokes Nightingale’s courage, the romance of the Italian city or a botanical flair.
+While it is sometimes heard as a surname (think celebrity chef Tyler Florence), most of the time it evokes Nightingale’s courage, the romance of the Italian city, or a botanical flair.

 Back in the nineteenth century, it became one of the most popular picks for parents.
 From 1887 through 1906, the name ranked in the US Top Ten.
 It remained in the Top 20 through 1924, falling slowly afterwards.
 By 1982, it had left the rankings entirely.